 I am ready to apply as a transfer/ post baccalaureate student.
 What do I do?

-The Steps to apply as a transfer student include submitting the following:
+To apply as a transfer/post baccalaureate student submit the following:

 What application should I use?

 for transfer admission.
 You may complete either application but you should